FlvLujU/ZeppOs-School-Calendar/README.md

 ![alt text](assets/image-6.png)

-For now in the calendar, you can only see a calendar, in future, a better implementation with task will be added.
+For now in the calendar, you can only see a calendar, in future, a better implementation with tasks will be added.

 ![alt text](assets/image-3.png)

-In the schhol calendar, you will, be able to see your current day schedule and the other days ones.
+In the school calendar, you will, be able to see your current day schedule and the other days ones.

 How to set your schedule will be explained later...